 Did you know that happy living in Costa Rica is relatively easy?
 But you have to follow some rules.

-Costa Rica is a country of peace and more biodiversity than almost anywhere else on the planet.
+Ours is a country of peace and more biodiversity than almost anywhere else on the planet.
 You can wake up and see the sunrise in Limon on the Caribbean side of the country and drive to the Pacific for the sunset!

 Maybe you are thinking of relocating to this tropical treasure?
 Are you planning to buy or rent real estate?
 I’m sure you are wondering how you can tap into this Pura Vida feeling.
-Well, it all starts by contacting us.
+Well, it all starts with contacting us.

 There are 4 essential aspects to making a happy living in Costa Rica possible.

 Part of adjusting to living in another country is learning something about the culture.
-Costa Ricans are very friendly and generous people, but they are also private.
+Ticos are very friendly and generous people, but they are also private.
 And you may not get the full effect of your Costa Rican friends months or even years after you meet.
 The more you know about the culture, the less likely you will offend someone.

 2. Understanding Ticos